achevuturi/PEACFLOW_Manaus-flood-forecasting/Using_Seasonal-Forecasts/README.md

-**Flood forecasting for Negro River at Manaus using seasonal forecasts**
+**Flood forecasting for the Negro River at Manaus using seasonal forecasts**

 ! ----------------------------------------------------------COPYRIGHT----------------------------------------------------------\
 !
 (C) Copyright 2021 University of Reading.
 All rights reserved.\